horacephair/horacephair.github.io/text.markdown

 > The U.S. holiday of Columbus Day falls on Monday, October 12 in 2009 C.E.
 This is relevant to us because some places of work and study allow that as a day off, and this is a party that takes a whole weekend, sometimes plus.
 It is relevant to us because we are taking part in a great tradition of our people.
 This will be the eighth year of said great tradition.

-> It will happen largely at 4407 NE 8th Ave.
+> It will happen largely at 4407 NE 8th Ave, aka the Saluthaus.
 Some will inevitably spill out into the rest of Portland, because we are generous and tipsy and like to explore.
 Our interns have helpfully stocked the map above with some relevant geographically-tied data.
-Eventually, they may rouse themselves to stock the plan below with some relevant time-related data.
+See the table below with some relevant time-related data.

->Details will be forthcoming, as soon as we make them up.
-It's not like parties grow on trees, you know.
-Feel free to tip the bands.
+> Feel free to tip the bands.
 Treat our neighbors as you would like them to treat us.

 # <a name="days"></a>The days of the week go round and round
 <table width="80%" cellspacing="0" cellpadding="3"><tr><th>Span</th><th>Things</th><th>Place</th></tr>